MonashBI/arcana-legacy/README.rst

 used to derive the derived data sets encapsulated within "Analysis" classes.

-The Arcana_ package itself only provides the abstract *Analysis* and *MultiAnalysis* base classes, which are designed to be sub-classed to provide specialised classes representing the analysis that can be performed on specific types of data (e.g. FmriAnalysis, PetAnalysis).
+The Arcana_ package itself only provides the abstract *Analysis* and *MultiAnalysis* base classes, which are designed to be sub-classed to provide specialised classes representing the analysis that can be performed on specific types of data (e.g. BoldAnalysis, PetAnalysis).
 These specific classes can then be sub-classed further into classes that are specific to a particular analysis, and integrate complete analysis workflows from preprocessing to statistics.

 Installation
 ------------